-My organic egg ornaments are always popular around this time of year; many people use them as hanging decorations on twig trees.
+My organic cotton egg ornaments are always popular around this time of year; many people use them as hanging decorations on twig trees.
 But the vital question that I ask all my customers is: which way up would you like them to hang?

 Despite the risk of re-opening the age-old conflict between the Big-Endians and the Little-Endians, with possible dangerous consequences, I still felt it was important properly to research the optimal orientation of ovoid ornaments.